mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 ## 1 Introduction

-The [Email](https://marketplace.mendix.com/link/component/120739) connector allows you to send and receive emails on your own email server, and adds new features like sending signed and encrypted emails.
+The [Email](https://marketplace.mendix.com/link/component/120739) connector allows you to send and receive emails on your own email server, and includes features like sending signed and encrypted emails.

 ### 1.1 Features